na-na-hi/renget/archive/chastegenfaq.md

 *Giving yourself ED*
 The other option outside of medication is through just giving yourself ED.
 There are a slew of problems with this as well, especially if you want to still have a functioning dick when you need it.
 But usually, the controllable causes of ED are obesity, smoking, and stress.
 While the hypogonadism path discussed above work on a hormonal level and therefore affect you at all times, ED is much more random, and you may still have night-time and random erections, just not be able to perform when needed instead.

-Finally, the last way (**`that I don't recommend`**) is through permanent nerve and tissue damage.
-If you somehow kill your penile dorsal nerves, through estimming, physical harm, etc., you can and will become permanently numb down there.
+Finally, the last way (**`that I don't recommend`**) is through temporary or permanent nerve and tissue damage.
+Through careful application of estimming or banding, you can technically induce temporary neuropraxia of the dorsal nerves, which will recover after a couple months.
+That said, continued or extreme use of estimming, banding, physical harm, etc., can and will permanently kill your nerves and leave you forever numb down there.
 Same with causing damage and scaring to your erectile tissue, you will just not be able to get it up at all.
 Without either the ability to get it up, or the sensation to feel aroused down there, it will cut down on spontaneous erections, though.

 **Promoting Additional Shrinkage**
 Finally, to aid in the above process there are some ways to promote additional shrinkage.
 The first is with extreme forms of chastity, such as flat and negative cages.
 Basically, if you give no room for the tissue to expand into, it will accelerate the atrophying process from disuse.
 This also goes with 24/7 wear of chastity.
 If you don't give it time to relax and engorge outside of confinement, you will slow down any reversal of atrophied tissue.